-With over 50% of our business associated with grass cutting, investment in both staff and machinery is key to maintaining efficiency and cost effectiveness.
-Far from letting it grow under our feet we are constantly evaluating new equipment and techniques for grass mowing of all types which give the greatest operational flexibility, maximise operator productivity, and makes best use of expensive prime movers and the latest multi-functional equipment.
-Looking to the future, we’re going to increase our use of GPS and field mapping technology to improve wide area mowing efficiency, operator productivity and provide clients with accurate data on areas mown.
-We know that we need to meet and exceed the expectations of the local community.
+Getting the grass-cutting wrong is the biggest source of complaints from the public, and with about a third of our business associated with grass cutting, investment in both staff and machinery is absolutely key to delivering an efficient and high quality service.
+Far from ‘letting it grow under our feet’ we are constantly evaluating new equipment and techniques for grass mowing of all types which give the greatest operational flexibility, maximise operator productivity, and make best use of expensive prime movers and the latest multi-functional equipment.
+With our new Acorn service management system now launched, we’re incorporating GPS and machine productivity monitoring to improve wide area mowing efficiency, operator productivity and provide clients with accurate data on areas mown.

-With the safe mowing of slopes and banks high on the duty of care agenda, specific attention is given to the specification of machinery which is undertaken in conjunction with the contract stakeholders and the company QHSE manager.
-Every effort is made to reduce the amount of pedestrian operations on slopes through the use of remote control banks mowers.
-Where angles and access allow, bespoke tool carriers are employed whose multifunctional configuration allows them to undertake a variety of other tasks with the same operator.
+With the safe mowing of slopes and banks high on the duty of care agenda, specific attention is given to the specification of machinery which is undertaken in conjunction with the contract stakeholders and the company QHSE Manager.